Seramis/Ulid/README.md

 `CompareTo`, `Equals`, `GetHashCode`.
 - Provides implicit operators to and from `Guid`.

-## Integration with other libraries
+## Integration with Other Libraries

 ### ASP.NET Core

 Supports seamless integration as a route or query parameter with built-in `TypeConverter`.

 ### System.Text.Json

 Includes a `JsonConverter` for easy serialization and deserialization.

 ## Benchmarking